StarpTech/seneca-tests/README.md

 Question to answering:

-- What is the way to handle with errors which happens in a different place/service.
-How can I react on these errors?
+- What is the way to handle with errors across services doesn't matter where they lives?.
+In the tests you can see that it behavious very different.

+Results:

 ### Author
 Dustin Deus <deusdustin@gmail.de>